Regular grid subgraphs of maximal girth: Non-induced subgraphs

 $\Rightarrow (x, y, z) \sim (x - 1, y + 1, z + 1) \sim (x - 2, y + 2, z + 2) \sim (x - 3, y + 3, z + 3)$

 We have $g(\Gamma^\textrm{BCC}) = 12$ and $s(\Gamma^\textrm{BCC}, 6) = 93$.
 Can this be improved upon?

-For the grid associated with the FCC lattice, several cubic subgraphs of girth 14 were found with a computer search.
+For the grid associated with the FCC lattice, there are infinitely many different cubic subgraphs of girth 14.
 The following example, $\Gamma ^\textrm{FCC}$, attains a spread of 171 at depth 7.
 The edge set consists of the edges induced by the vertices and translated by the vectors spanned by \{[2, 0, 0], [0, 2, 0], [1, 1, 4]\}.